§ 5-3.1-4 Board of accountancy.

 (c) Each member of the board shall be reimbursed for actual and necessary expenses incurred in the discharge of those duties, but shall not receive compensation for their services on the board.

-(e) The board shall file an annual report of its activities with the governor and the general assembly of this state.
+(e) The board shall maintain on its website an annual report of its activities with the governor and the general assembly of this state.
 The report shall include, but not be limited to, a statement of all receipts and disbursements and a listing of all current licensees.
-The board shall mail a copy of that annual report, upon request, in writing, to any licensee and to any member of the public.

 (f) The board shall prescribe any rules and regulations not inconsistent with the provisions of this chapter that it deems consistent with, or required by, the public welfare and policy established in § 5-3.1-2.
 Those rules and regulations may include:

 (1) Rules and regulations of procedure for governing the conduct of matters before the board;

 (2) Rules and regulations of professional conduct for establishing and maintaining high standards of competence and integrity in the profession of public accounting;

 (3) Rules and regulations governing educational and experience requirements for the issuance of certificates;